Shea Ki

 Nick Raeburn provides a resource like no other with humor

-Thanks to Nick, I can now properly diagnosis what I was suffering from when I kept putting off doing my cover story---I had coverstoryITUS. ☺️ Nick's video post here will help you understand it is a common issue and his edu-tainment style will make your day.
-When you are done with that, go view his post with a template that includes helpful scripts.
-Please DM him while you are on LinkedIn to thank him for putting all this together so we can all shine brighter in our 30 second cover story feature on LinkedIn.
+Nick shares a post with a template that includes helpful scripts for video intros.
+Please DM him while you are on LinkedIn to thank him for putting all this together so we can all shine brighter in our 30 second intro video.

 Kristin A. Sherry told me the number one tip to keep in mind

-Kristin sums up best what to laser focus on when creating your LinkedIn profile cover story:
+Kristin sums up best what to laser focus on when creating your LinkedIn profile video intro:

 "Ultimately, you are going to connect with people on your values and your passion.
 You don't connect with people by trying to figure out 'how do I explain what I do in 30 seconds?'
 Movie trailers don't try to cram the whole movie into the trailer.
 People can find out all about you if they like what they see in the 30 seconds.
 So just focus on sharing something that is important to you that will add value to them."

 Your turn!
-I'd love to know when you get your LinkedIn Cover Story on your profile.
-DM me on LinkedIn or share your voice in the #upgrademyinterview discussions on Instagram.
-Your comments, questions or tips help us all learn more about how to shine in the hot seat.
+I'd love to know when you get your LinkedIn video intro on your profile.
+DM me on LinkedIn or on Instagram.

 Picture